Ankit0048/Attendance-Project/README.txt

 First make sure cmake is been already installed.
 Instead of directly using "pip install dlib" use -> "pip install https://github.com/jloh02/dlib/releases/download/v19.22/dlib-19.22.99-cp310-cp310-win_amd64.whl"

+Libraries Used:
+1. flask                : pip install flask
+2. flask_sqlalchemy     : pip install flask-sqlalchemy
+3. cv2                  : pip install opencv-python
+4. datetime             : by default in python
+5. face_recognition     : pip install face-recognition
+6. openpyxl             : pip install openpyxl

+One can prefer installing all the libraries in a virtual environment with the required python version 3.10.4 or can directly install also in the system

+If you wish to set up the virtual environment
+** To Setup Virtual Environment **
+1. pip install virtualenv
+2. virtualenv env
+3. .\env\Scripts\activate

+Then install the requirements

 ** Instructions **

 1.This development is designed for desktop web app.